zupit-it/pipeline-templates/docs/CHANGE_DETECTION.md

         required: false
         type: string
         default: "all"
         description: "JSON array of job IDs to run change detection for.
-Default 'all' runs for all jobs"
+The default 'all' runs for all jobs"
 ```

 ### 2. Set Up Environment Variables